Cypress Tree Class 2023 - 2024

 English - Writing

-Our focus text for this half term is Can we save the tiger?
-Using our key text, the children will work towards writing an independent version of a booklet based on an amazing animal (hybrid text type including information, explanation and persuasion) .
-Throughout the unit, children will work towards mastery the Mastery Keys outlined below.
+Our focus text for this half term is Plastic Planet.
+Using our key text, the children will work towards writing an explanation about plastic and the impact it has on the environment.

 Mastery Keys (Year 5)